tomhendra/courses/19-testing-javascript/README.md

 ```

 - Jest actually runs all tests in parallel, which won't work well with what we are truing to do because it spawns new Node processes.
-- So we add the `--runInBand` to our script to ensure that all tests are run within the same Node process so we can debug that process with our Chrome dev tools.
+- So we add the `--runInBand` to our script to ensure that all tests are run within the same Node process so we can debug that process with our Chrome DevTools.
 - And adding the `--watch` flag makes the development experience much easier.

 ```js